 But I try not to be that person.

 Mostly, I am this person.
 Silent, observing him when he is uncovered, vulnerable and at peace.
 I am the girl who is silent, who says a million things but never says anything that is important.
 I am the girl who loves too hard, when I shouldn’t, when none of this is right or healthy or sane.
-I am the girl who can’t sleep because she is lying next to a man she is crazy about, and that loves her but his heart is somewhere else, with someone else, property that is not mine.
+I am the girl who can’t sleep because she is lying next to a man she is crazy about, and that loves her but he’s made a youthful commitment to someone else he feels obligated to keep, property that is not mine.
 I am the girl who sits silently in dark corners, knees drawn to my chest, singing old blues songs in my head.